 Once the exact problem has been pinpointed, the patient can be treated with Oral Appliance Therapy.
 In most patients, this involves the use of a custom mouthguard.
 A night guard keeps the jaw in an optimal position to allow enough oxygen to reach the body during sleep.

 When "mapping" your airway to analyze the exact problem, Dr. Tatevossian will use 2 tools to perform the assessment:

 The rhinometer test is performed to assess the nasal passage openings.
 During this test, obstructions or turbinate infections can usually be diagnosed and can be ruled as a cause of sleep apnea, or not.
 If an obstruction does exist, patients may be referred to an ENT specialist (ear, nose and throat).

 In order to assess your optimal breathing position, a pharyngometer is used to "map" the cross-sectional diameter of the oral airway and measure its stability.
 This test generally establishes whether or not an oral device can be effective in helping the problem.

-Proper care will help the night guard last longer, oral appliances will need to be replaced over time.
-Patients should wear their mouth guard every night and follow care instructions given by our staff.
+The night guard can be long-lasting if it is used with proper care.
+However, oral appliances will eventually need replacements.
+Patients should wear their mouth guard every night and follow the care instructions given by our staff.

 It is common for the majority of insurance companies to cover some or a portion of the cost of oral appliance therapy for the treatment of sleep apnea.
 Our front office billing coordinators will confirm the benefits and costs associated with this treatment.